 The chances of surviving the 40mph crash were slim, with life-threatening injuries sustained.

-Honda Jazz driver could have walked away from 40mph crash
+Honda Jazz driver could have walked away from a 40mph crash

 The crumple zones forward of the bulkhead have absorbed most of the force and done their job perfectly as the passenger compartment looks to be completely intact.
 All airbags deployed properly and protected the occupants from any hard impacts, reinforcing the Jazz’s five-star Euro NCAP rating.